-The age groups for the event are Under 12, Under 14, and Under 16 for boys and Under 13 and Under 17 for girls.
 Each age group is split into three divisions, identified as the “Cup” for higher skilled teams such as district and representative teams, or individual clubs who feel they can compete in at a high standard, the “Plate” for community based teams including schools and smaller local cricket clubs and "Shield" for community based teams who play lower division teams

 What equipment is provided?

 Teams are provided with four match balls and a scorebook.
 This will be provided at the opening ceremony for the entire tournament, NOT after every match.

 One set of stumps (including bails) is available for you to hire with a $50 deposit but teams are able to bring their own.

 Each team must supply enough boundary markers to mark out the field.

 Ground allocations are provided after the draw is finalised in the weeks prior to the competition start.
 When allocating grounds, the competition will attempt to keep age groups and divisions clustered together in adjacent districts of the ACT.
 Most transfers between grounds will be no more than a 10 minute drive.

 A draw will be supplied approximately one week before the competition starts.

 What is the age cut off for players?

 The age cut off is 1st September.
 For example, if a player turns 14 on September 2nd, they may play Under 14s.
 However, if a player turns 14 on August 31, they must play in the Under 16 division.
 This is the same rule as is applied in most Australian Underage cricket competitions.